maarcusvinicius/InglesStudy/text.md

     I'm coming in: "To entrando";
     What time are you going in?: "Que horas tu vai entrar";
     What it means: "O que significa";
+    What do you do for a living: ""Oque você faz da vida;
+    He is silly: "Ele é bobo";
+    He is annoying: "Ele é chato";
 }